Published on

 Despite my late findings here, I am still happy with my decision to graduate early.
 The college rewards system, career incentives around GPA, and a general financial urgency to begin earning more are all powerful effects that don't vanish simply because learning can be fun on its own.

-However, I do wish I had approached my general education classes with a bit more open mind.
-Overall, this experience has taught me the importance of continuing to embrace opportunities to learn and grow as a person, even if they may not align any of my goals or interests.
+However, I do wish I had approached my general education classes with a bit more of an open mind.
+Overall, this experience has taught me the importance of continuing to embrace opportunities to learn and grow as a person, even if they may not align with any of my immediate goals or interests.